MrCodeEU/AOC2024/README.md

 # Advent of Code 2024
-THis is my attempt to solve the AOC 2024 puzzles using Kotlin.
+This is my attempt to solve the AOC 2024 puzzles using Kotlin.